sclevine/nanocf/README.md

-# NanoCF is a full CF installation in a single Docker container
+# NanoCF: Cloud Foundry in a single Docker container

 ## Setup